 Sometimes the subject of the email affects the deliverability to your recipients' mailbox if it is not relevant to the content of your email.
 To solve this, we advise you to try using a different subject and send another test mail.

 We don´t recommend that you attach files to your emails because they add weight to the message and they also appear as suspicious to antispam filters, so it is likely that they will be sent to junk mail.

 7. Set up your domain in Mailify or buy a domain that is already set up for you.

 If you set up your domain, it means that when you send emails, your personalized domain will appear and therefore it is easier for mailboxes to recognize that these emails were sent by a certified company.
 To set up your domain correctly, take a look at our guide:

 8. Don´t put spamwords in your campaigns.

 When sending emails, there are many "spamwords" which means that if you use them, they will go straight to your junk folder.
-Below is a list of spamwords to avoid using in English.

 It s important to bear in mind that emails are sent to different files within your recipients' mailbox depending on how they interact with your messages.
 If they open them, click them and even move them to their inbox, the mailbox will recognize your emails as coming from a reliable source in the future.